FloreauLuca/floreauluca.github.io/aer_racers/blogpost_physx.md

 The next step consists of the creation and definition of the parameters of the scene.

-It is here that we specified that we use continuous collision detection allowing us to have no problem during a high-speed collision.
+It is here that I specified that we use continuous collision detection allowing us to have no problem during a high-speed collision.

 Finally, the last step is the call of the FixedUpdate function.
-For this, we used the Update function and added an accumulator to trigger the FixedUpdate only when the accumulator is greater than the step size.
+For this, I used the Update function and added an accumulator to trigger the FixedUpdate only when the accumulator is greater than the step size.
 Moreover, I added a simulation of several steps per frame so that there is no physical slowdown in case of graphical slowdown.

 ```cpp